syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/right-to-left.md

 documentation: ug
 ---

-# Right to left(RTL)
+# Right-to-Left (RTL)

-TextInputLayout supports to change the flow of text to the right-to-left direction by setting the [FlowDirection](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.flowdirection?view=xamarin-forms#Xamarin_Forms_VisualElement_FlowDirection) to `RightToLeft`.
+The TextInputLayout supports to change the flow of text to the right-to-left direction by setting the [FlowDirection](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.visualelement.flowdirection?view=xamarin-forms#Xamarin_Forms_VisualElement_FlowDirection) to `RightToLeft`.

-N> Specific platform setup is required to enable right-to-left localization.
-For platform settings you can refer [here](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/localization/right-to-left#platform-setup).
+N> A specific platform setup is required to enable the right-to-left localization.
+For platform settings, refer to this [documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/localization/right-to-left#platform-setup).

 {% tabs %}
 {% highlight xaml %}